sharm588/SAV-Simulator/README.md

     1. Click the box in the top right hand corner with the file's name
     2. Click 'Edit Configurations...'
-    3. In the 'VM options' section under 'Configuration', enter '-Djava.library.path=' followed by the path for the files for the CPLEX library
+    3. In the 'VM options' section under 'Configuration', enter '-Djava.library.path=' followed by the path for the CPLEX library files

         a.) '-Djava.library.path=/.../CPLEX_Studio1210/cplex/bin/x86-64_osx' for macOS
         b.) '-Djava.library.path="C:\...\CPLEX_Studio1210\cplex\bin\x64_win64"' for Windows